JeremieGince/AutoMLpy/README.md

 )
 ```

 It's time to defined you hp search algorithm and give it your budget in time and iteration.
+Here we will test for
+5 minutes and 1 000 iterations maximum.

 ```python